bhavanki/abom/README.md

 * `amod_make_xyz` creates a new component.
 This function usually takes arguments to describe the component's initial state.
 Some of these values are modified over the lifetime of the component.
 * `amod_render_xyz` produces the string form of the component, based on its current state.
 This string is what gets included in the TUI content.
 * One or more additional functions modify the component's state.
 The functions available depend on the component.
 For example, the spinner has `amod_tick_spinner` which causes the spinner's internal counter to advance by one.
+* One or more additional additional functions retrieve the component's state.
+The functions available depend on the component.
+For example, the text input (described below) has `abom_get_content_text_input` to get the text currently stored in the component.

 You don't have to use any components in a TUI, but they are designed to mimic those in graphical UIs.